AgrÃ©gation (Paris IV Sorbonne, ENS Ulm), PhD (St Andrews)

 - Office Address

 Office: Taylor A52 Office phone: (01224 27)2635 School of Language and Literature University of Aberdeen King's College Aberdeen AB24 3UB

-- I have curated several exhibitions and public outreach projects on poetry and the visual arts and on individual responses to transnational mobility in the oil and gas industry.
+- I have curated several exhibitions and public outreach projects on poetry and the visual arts and on individuals and families experiencing repeated transnational mobility in the oil and gas industry.

 My work examines postwar French poetry in dialogue with visual culture, philosophy and translation studies.
 I am particularly interested in bilingual or bicultural poets.

 My doctoral and subsequent research (2005-9) has cultivated synergies between contemporary French poetry and the fields of visual culture, philosophy, gender studies, translation and bilingualism studies, as well as memory and identity studies.
 My research monograph on Heather Dohollau encompasses four connected and interdisciplinary issues: text-image interactions, representations of place, exile and memory, poetic performances of philosophical interrogations, bilingualism and the boundaries of language.
 In this book, they are primarily explored through the work of contemporary Welsh-French poet Heather Dohollau.